 Motors of medium and high power on stationary transoms can usually turn no more than 90 degrees, in order to avoid capsizing the boat at high speed in turns.

-The transom can be used, in addition to mounting the motor, for mounting additional equipment – echo sounders, spinning rods, etc.
+The transom of boat can be used, in addition to mounting the motor, for mounting additional equipment – echo sounders, spinning rods, etc.

 KOLIBRI hinged transom is made of plastic, has an original mounting design on two upper supports and a lower support integrated into the stern handle for carrying the boat.
 The choice of color – black or gray, depending on color of your boat is possible.